Education Research Current About VU Amsterdam NL

 Lunar and Planetary Lab

-At the Lunar and Planetary Laboratory at the Department of Earth Sciences, we determine physical and chemical properties of minerals, silicate magma and metals at high pressures and high temperatures.
+At the Lunar and Planetary Laboratory at the Department of Earth Sciences, we determine the properties of planetary materials (minerals, magmas, metals) at high pressures and high temperatures.

 1. A non-end-loaded piston cylinder apparatus (Quickpress) in which samples can be subjected to pressures between 0.4 and 2.5 GPa and temperatures up to 1800 K